chuckcscccl/chuckcscccl.github.io/rustlr_project/chapter1.md

 type definitions.
 Rustlr computes a reachability closure to determine where these pointers are required.
 However, instead of using a regular [Box][box], an LBox includes a Box along with the line and column numbers of where the construct starts.
-This information is automatically inserted into each LBox by the Rustlr runtime parser ([ZCParser][zcp]).
+An additional, *unique identifier* **uid** is also associated with every LBox so that each AST component can always be uniquely identified.
+All this information is automatically inserted into each LBox by the Rustlr runtime parser ([ZCParser][zcp]).
 [Lbox][2] implements `Deref` and
 `DerefMut` so they can be used just like a regular Box, *except* when we